Heritage, culture, religion, and politics

 Health and mental health

 To be more personal, I have been diagnosed with several (mental) health conditions.
-To just list them, I have been diagnosed with expressive aphasia, classic autism, PTSD, selective mutism, chronic insomnia, and atypical depression.
+To just list them, I have been diagnosed with expressive aphasia, classic autism, PTSD, selective mutism, non-24-hour sleep-wake syndrome, and atypical depression.
 Yes, the diagnoses were done by professionals.
 I strongly oppose self-diagnoses.
 To me, you could possibly diagnose that something is going on with yourself, but the exact diagnosis is not something you could validly do.

 Obviously, every condition has some effect on my life, but I attempt to not think about it.
 The more you think about something, the worse it seems.
 This is also among the reasons why I am a strong opposer of the term “disability”.
 Yes, there are some people who are actually disabled by their (mental) health conditions, but far too often it is rather caused by stigma and negative thoughts, and not actually by the condition itself.